Jason2Brownlee/blog/content/posts/gym-for-all-the-skills-that-llms-are-eating.md

 ## Programming

 What does a programming gym look like?
-What are the "standard exercises?
+What are the "standard" exercises?

 There programming languages that I learned/used a decade or two ago that I would like to keep.